fmelipin/Stealth-Shellcode-Runner/README.md

 ## 🚀 Step 7: Run the Shellcode Runner

-Once everything is set:
+Once everything is set up, run the compiled runner:

 ```bash
 .\Advanced_Process_Hollowing.exe
 ```

-If successful, your listener will receive the reverse shell.
+If successful, your listener will receive the reverse shell connection.

 ---

 ## ✅ Summary

-- AMSI is bypassed silently at runtime via .NET Reflection
+- AMSI is patched via .NET Reflection
-- Shellcode is encrypted with AES and decrypted just-in-time
+- AES-encrypted shellcode is decrypted and injected into a remote process
-- Execution flow uses indirect syscalls to evade userland hooks
+- Full execution is achieved via indirect syscalls to evade detection
-- Shellcode loads a PowerShell loader that fetches and runs a remote payload
+- The shellcode loads a PowerShell loader that fetches and executes a remote payload
-- Designed for stealth and tested in real-world offensive scenarios
+- Designed for stealth and tested in Defender-enabled environments
+- PPID Spoofing is not yet implemented, but possible with minimal modification

 ---